John of Tella: Eucharist

 The Eucharist played a crucial role in early and late antique Syriac Christianity, as evidenced by John of Tella's strong emphasis on it.
-In keeping with Ephrem, Philoxenus, and other Syriac fathers, fire is likened to a lit coal (ܓܡܘܪܬܐ) in reference to Isaiah 6:6-7.
+In keeping with Ephrem the Syrian, Philoxenus of Mabbug, and other Syriac Fathers, fire is likened to a lit coal (ܓܡܘܪܬܐ) in reference to Isaiah 6:6-7.
 In this context, the lit coal that touches Isaiah's lips and absolves him from sin is prefigured as the Eucharist.

 The Miaphysite community, often persecuted and expelled from monasteries by Chalcedonians, faced challenges in accessing clergy capable of administering valid sacraments (since those of Chalcedonian clergy were considered invalid).
 John regarded the Eucharist as "the great and most exalted" sacrament, central to the spiritual life of the faithful, and stressed its importance above other rites, including baptism and penitence.
 He further instructed believers to avoid what he called the "poison of death" represented by the Chalcedonian Eucharist.

 Diaconate

 John of Tella devoted much attention to defining the role and duties of deacons within the Church.
 In his writings, he compares the deacon to an angel, whereby they help mainting the sanctity and integrity of the altar, and assist in the celebration of the Eucharist.
 These responsibilities were similarly spoken of by Ignatius of Antioch, Justin Martyr, and Aphrahat.

 A major concern for John was the proper handling of the Eucharist.
 The deacon was responsible for ensuring that the quantity of consecrated bread matched the number of communicants so that no consecrated elements would remain unconsumed.
 John warned that any deacon who consecrated more than necessary risked condemnation, as excess Eucharist could either be desecrated through spoilage or consumed to excess.
 In cases where surplus occurred, it was to be preserved reverently for the following day.
-John also criticized certain monks at the Monastery of Mar Zakkai who lived solely on consecrated bread and wine, repeating Rabbula of Edessa in condemning them as "greedy dogs eating their Lord."
+John also criticized certain monks at the Monastery of Mar Zakkai who lived solely on consecrated bread and wine, repeating Rabbula of Edessa in condemning them as "greedy dogs eating their Lord".
 He further prescribed that the Eucharistic bread be arranged on the altar in the shape of a cross, with the wine (Blood of Christ) placed to the east of the bread (Body of Christ) and be entirely free of impurities.
 The deacon was also responsible for the cleanliness of the sanctuary and altar, along with cleaning the vessels afterwards.